jayres/IDM-DynamicWeb/README.md

 ### Lectures

-Monday will consist of lectures to discuss the readings and for additional teaching.
+Tuesday will consist of lectures to discuss the readings and for additional teaching.
 Lectures will be more conversational than direct instruction so students are expected to be prepared to discuss and share their thoughts.
 Questions are encouraged.

 ### Studio Time

-Wednesday will consist of mostly studio time where students will work on exercises, learn to pair program, and have short, smaller lectures based on the materials being handled in the exercises.
+Thursday will consist of mostly studio time where students will work on exercises, learn to pair program, and have short, smaller lectures based on the materials being handled in the exercises.
 Readings

 _There is no textbook for the course_.
 Readings will be made available in the Github repository for the course and students are responsible for checking the reading list on their own.
 Though there may be updates to the readings throughout the semester, there will be no updates one week before class.